open-cognition/ai-mri/README.md

 ## Overview

 AI MRIs (Model Research Instruments) are the core lenses of the [**Open Cognition Science Development Kit (SDK)**](#open-cognition-science-development-kit-sdk), an ecosystem designed for automating the initial, and often most tedious, bottleneck of scientific inquiry—hypotheses space exploration and experimental design.
-Implemented as Python functions and behavioral guidelines within the system's context window, they act as cognitive scaffolds, converting common model behaviors—such as refusals, redirections, and reasonings—into falsifiable hypotheses, limitations, experimental design solutions and implementation code designed for mechanistic validation (`transformer_lens`, `sae_lens`, `neuronpedia`, `nnsight`) that can be studied and refined across **both closed and open source model architectures.**
+Implemented as Python functions and behavioral guidelines within the system's context window, they act as research scaffolds, converting common model behaviors—such as refusals, redirections, and reasonings—into falsifiable hypotheses, limitations, experimental design solutions and implementation code designed for mechanistic validation (`transformer_lens`, `sae_lens`, `neuronpedia`, `nnsight`) that can be studied and refined across **both closed and open source model architectures.**

-[**The statistical comparison**]() is conducted on a collected dataset with two experimental conditions for large language models (LLMs): a Baseline condition with standard prompting and an AI MRI (cognitive scaffolding) condition with structured hypothesis generating scaffolding with 192 prompt-response scenarios tested across 12 LLM variants (2 trials each totaling 384 trials per condition for 768 total) to evaluate how cognitive scaffolding impacts the form and quality of model outputs across the Claude, Gemini, and GPT model families using Anthropic Workbench, Google AI Studio, and OpenAI Playground.
+[**The statistical comparison**]() is conducted on a collected dataset with two experimental conditions for large language models (LLMs): a Baseline condition with standard prompting and an AI MRI (research scaffolding) condition with structured hypothesis generating scaffolding with 192 prompt-response scenarios tested across 12 LLM variants (2 trials each totaling 384 trials per condition for 768 total) to evaluate how scaffolding impacts the form and quality of model outputs across the Claude, Gemini, and GPT model families using Anthropic Workbench, Google AI Studio, and OpenAI Playground.
 The results reveals a stark divergence: while [**baseline models**](https://airtable.com/appug6qgTztujHMkc/shriMksJHdjGWQdoI) provide terminal, uninformative refusals, redirections, or standard answers, models equipped with the AI MRI scaffolds maintain their safety posture while additionally generating detailed falsifiable mechanistic hypotheses and implementation code about the reasoning and behavioral context leveraging keyword triggers and contextual evidence from both prompts and responses.

 These results underscore the potential of the framework to empower a transformative **virtuous cycle research multiplier** where model behaviors continuously inform mechanistic validation and vice versa.